kayex/color/README.md

 [ ] HSLA
 ```

 Color tries to be as accomodating as possible when parsing input.
-All of the following examples work:
+All of the following color strings are parsed correctly:
 ```
 255 255 255
 rgb 255 255 255